boyiwei/boyiwei.github.io/_pages/about.md

 I am a PhD student in the Department of Electrical and Computer Engineering at [Princeton University](https://www.princeton.edu/), advised by Prof. [Peter Henderson](https://www.peterhenderson.co/).
 Before coming to Princeton, I completed my undergraduate degree in University of Science and Technology of China (USTC).

-I am broadly interested in AI alignment and other AI safety-related topics.
+I am broadly interested in alignment and other safety-related topics.
 Feel free to reach out if you are interested in collaborating on research or discussing these topics.

 # Selected Publications and Manuscripts